Executive Management Team

 Beverly Winters, MSW

-Beverly Winters was selected as Executive Director in May 2014.
-She has worked for DDRC for many years in positions including Residential Counselor, Medicaid waiver coordinator, case manager, Director of Resource Coordination, Assistant Executive Director, Associate Executive Director and now Executive Director.
-Some of the highlights in Beverly’s career have been developing DDRC case management services, the first Family Support Council, the highly successful DDRC behavior health services program and shaping the self-determination initiative.
-She has also provided leadership in strategic planning, residential, vocational, supported living, quality assurance, recreation services and human resources.
-She is currently leading the transition to person centered thinking and implementation of family care giver options.
-Beverly has served on numerous councils and committees including the Jefferson County Infant/Toddler Interagency Council, CORE Services Commission, Adult Protection Advisory Committee and chaired a Jefferson County non-profit collaboration task force.
-Beverly has been a champion for prevention of abuse and neglect and has served on various county, state and legislative work groups.
-Beverly volunteered in a lead role of coordinating grocery/retail marketing for the successful mill levy campaign in 2003.
-More recently she served on the HCPF Mental Health Advisory Committee and is currently serving on the state-wide conflict-free case-management work group.
-She has been a recipient of the MACK award from the Arc in Jefferson, Gilpin and Clear Creek Counties.
+Beverly Winters brings over 25 years of nonprofit, human services, management and leadership experience to DDRC.
+She has served as Executive Director since 2014.
+She was recognized as an Extraordinary Woman of Jefferson County by the West Chamber in 2016.
+Some of the highlights in Beverly's career have been developing DDRC's case management services, the first Family Support Program and Council, DDRC's behavioral health services and shaping the self-determination initiative.
+She has provided leadership in strategic planning, residential, vocational, supported living, quality assurance and human resources.
+She has been a leader in transitioning to person-centered thinking and has been a champion for prevention of abuse and neglect.
+Beverly has served in many leadership roles including executive officer positions for the Colorado Alliance Association.
+She has served on Jefferson County's Children's Youth Leadership Commission, Health Care Policy and Financing Mental Health Advisory Board, Colorado's Conflict-free Case-management task force, Jefferson County Infant/Toddler Interagency Council, CORE Services Commission, Adult Protection Advisory Committee and chaired a Jefferson County non-profit collaboration task force.
+Beverly volunteered in a lead role for the successful DDRC mill levy campaign.
+She is a proud recipient of the MACK award from the Arc in Jefferson, Gilpin and Clear Creek Counties.
 Prior to DDRC she was the Administrator of a residential care facility and a Clinical Services Coordinator for a mental health clinic in Des Moines, Iowa.
-She has a Master's of Social Work degree with a concentration in Social Planning and Administration from the University of Denver.
+She has a Master of Social Work degree in Social Planning and Administration from the University of Denver.
 Beverly is committed to building a community of services and supports that are responsive to the needs of individuals and families.